 The Financing Wait

-If the inspection and appraisal go off without any problems, then you’ll move to the next usual step after accepting an offer in Bloomfield HIlls .
+If the inspection and appraisal go off without any problems, then you’ll move to the next usual step after accepting an offer in Metro Detroit Michigan.
 And this step, on your part as the seller, mostly involves waiting.
 Just because you’ve received and accepted an offer, that doesn’t mean the sale is a done deal and that you will in fact close.
 The buyer still has to secure financing.

 If the buyer has been pre-approved for a mortgage, then it’s just a matter of waiting for the loan to be processed.
 Without pre-approval, though, the buyer may not get the needed mortgage loan.
 If that happens, then either or both of you can fall back on the financing contingency.
 “If the buyer fails to get financing during this window, you can back out of the deal using the financing contingency.”
 Buyers “can also use this contingency if they are unable to get a satisfactory loan.”